 How to answer “Why do you want to work for us?”

 To answer “Why do you want to work for us?” you should always be sincere.
 Understand the company and its past accomplishments and future goals well, and get to know the people who are working there already (especially the people interviewing you).
 Your answer should explain that you want to be part of the company because you're impressed or inspired or motivated or compelled in some way by their efforts and visions.

 In order to answer this question honestly, you should first ask yourself the question.
 Perhaps your answer for yourself looks like one of the following:

-You'll also want to match your desires with the goals and values of the company.
-So, because your desire is to have a shorter commute, you'll not only want to communicate that you're looking forward to having more time to spend actually doing the work you enjoy, but also that it excites you because the work excites you.
+So, for example, if you want to have a shorter commute, you'll not only want to communicate that you're looking forward to having more time to spend actually doing the work you enjoy but also that it excites you because the work excites you.
 And having and fostering motivated employees is a central tenet of the company's vision.
 You appreciate that the company values high morale.

 Another example might be that you really respect the leaders at this company.
 For example, a senior journalist you admire works for this magazine, and you recently saw how well her article performed.
 You'd be honored to work for a company that produces such great work, and you're looking forward to being part of that.
 Or perhaps you really respect the new CEO of the company who you recently read about in the news (because you did your research!).
 You appreciate the CEO's hard work and align with their vision that they spoke about in that news article.

 You’ll want to be sure that you're thinking about the actual position.

 You'll want to be sure that you talk about why you think you'd do well in that specific position for that specific company.
 Perhaps it's thanks to the intimate teams and collaborative nature of the team you'd be working on that leads you to believe you'd excel.
 Or perhaps it's thanks to the company's impressive mentorship program that you're confident you'd get a lot of use out of.